gbesnard/rw-wave/README.md

 - Try to change sample rate
 - Try to add some filtering
 - Read more than two channels using FMT WAVEFORMATEXTENSIBLE format
-- Try to sample a signal which results in aliasing
 - Play with FFT

 # Resources